30 May Getting creative with employee training

 - Recreating real situations – using the equipment/machinery/chemical

 - Images and flowcharts

-Health and safety training doesn’t have to be boring – work out what your staff responds to best.
+Health and safety and employee training doesn’t have to be boring – work out what your staff responds to best.

 We have a client that uses quizzes on iAuditor, as they can add images into the quiz and have a printable record too of the results.
 A great way to also analyze which questions staff regularly get wrong.